dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/duplicateCurrentTab/README.md

 ```
 Bellow is just one possible approach on how keyboard shortcut could be attached to AppleScript
 script.
-Additionally, especially when not done before, it might not go as smoothly as that.
+Additionally, especially when new at it, it might not go as smoothly as that.
 ```

 1. **Convert applescript to an app**